rchallapilla/AIE7/15_A2A_LangGraph/DEVELOPMENT_DIAGRAM.md

 3. **Response Processing**: Seamless integration with existing workflow
 4. **Testing Validation**: Comprehensive system verification

-This diagram demonstrates how our Activity #1 implementation extends the original A2A protocol to enable agent-to-agent communication while maintaining the core helpfulness evaluation loop.
+This diagram demonstrates how my Activity #1 implementation extends the original A2A protocol to enable agent-to-agent communication while maintaining the core helpfulness evaluation loop.